KevinJM17/NYC-Rideshare-Data-Analysis-Spark-Project-/Task 3/README.md

-## Task 3 (25 points): Top-K Processing
+## Task 3: Top-K Processing
-1. (7 points) Identify the top 5 popular pickup boroughs each month. you need to provide a screenshot of your result in your report.
+1. Identify the top 5 popular pickup boroughs each month. you need to provide a screenshot of your result in your report.
 The columns should include, Pickup_Borough, Month, and trip_count. you need to sort the output by trip_count by descending in each month.
 For example,

 | Pickup_Borough | Month | trip_count |
 |----------------|-------|------------|